reflectoring/reflectoring.github.io/content/blog/2024/2024-05-12-aws-s3-presigned-urls.md

 ## Integration Testing with LocalStack and Testcontainers

-We cannot conclude this article without testing the code we have written so far.
-We need to ensure that our configurations and service layer work correctly.
-We will be making use of LocalStack and Testcontainers, but first let’s look at what these two tools are:
+Before concluding this article, we need to ensure that our configurations and service layer work correctly and are able to generate legitimate Presigned URLs.
+We will be making use of LocalStack and Testcontainers to do this, but first let's look at what these two tools are:

 * <a href="https://www.localstack.cloud/" target="_blank">LocalStack</a> : is a **cloud service emulator** that enables local development and testing of AWS services, without the need for connecting to a remote cloud provider.
 We'll be provisioning the required S3 bucket inside this emulator.
 * <a href="https://java.testcontainers.org/modules/localstack/" target="_blank">Testcontainers</a> : is a library that **provides lightweight, throwaway instances of Docker containers** for integration testing.
 We will be starting a LocalStack container via this library.